Yousif-Abuzeid/Embedded-Linux/02-CPP/Session 3/readme.md

 - A class is a blueprint for creating objects (instances of the class).
 A class encapsulates data (attributes) and functions (methods) that operate on the data.

-### Encapsulatio
+### Encapsulation

-Encapsulation is the bundling of data and methods that operate on that data within a single unit or class, and restricting access to some of the object's components.
+- Encapsulation is the bundling of data and methods that operate on that data within a single unit or class, and restricting access to some of the object's components.

 ### Memory Layout